JDN89/thinking-in-javah/README.md

 - You can retrhow an exception in the catch block catch (Exception e) throw e;
     - rethrown exc will contain the excpetion origin info
     - You can also rethrow differenct exceptions
     - catch one exception and throw another, but still keep the information about the originating exception -> catch lower level and add higher level exception as the `cause`
+- `finally` : executes everytime.
+  - Java has garbage collection so why use finally?
+    - `Logging`
+    - `Cleanup`:
+      - close resources like files, network connections, or database connections.
+    - `Restoring State`: If a piece of code changes some global state
+    - `Unlocking`: In concurrent programming, you might use locks to protect shared resources.
 - `Checked exceptions`: These exceptions must be either caught or declared to be thrown in the method signature.
 The compiler checks this rule and will give an error if you don’t handle them or declare them using the throws keyword.
   Common examples of checked exceptions are IOException, SQLException, etc. Checked exceptions are usually used for